The store will not work correctly in the case when cookies are disabled.

 What to reach for in your gardening kit: Fertiliser spreader, gloves, or cup equivalent

 It is important to keep your lawn regularly fed!
-Don’t forget that grass is a living thing – so it needs to be fed too!
+Don’t forget that grass is a living thing – so it needs to be fed, too!
 Applying a nitrogen-rich fertiliser gives your lawn the best chance of establishing new strong seedlings and making your neighbours jealous of your envy-inducing emerald green lawn.
-You can apply a fertiliser using your hands as long as you are wearing a glove or by spreading with a cup, or by using a fertiliser spreader.
-If you need more information on what fertiliser to use, you can find our handy guide here.
+You can apply a fertiliser using your hands as long as you are wearing a glove by spreading it with a cup or by using a fertiliser spreader.
+If you need more information on what fertiliser to use, you can find our handy guide on using fertiliser.

 3. Water your fertiliser